Insight Over Sight: Exploring the Vision-Knowledge Conflicts in Multimodal LLMs: Experiment

 \subsection{Benchmarking MLLMs}

-In this section, we assess how well the MLLMs handle conflicts between vision information and parametric knowledge using our \benchmark benchmark.
-Following \cite{longpre-etal-2021-entity}, we compare model predictions (i.e., responses) with and without the inclusion of the image and then quantify the instances where model's predictions are influenced by the provided image: \begin{itemize}[leftmargin=10pt] \item Align with its predictions without the given image ({\bf Knowledge}, $P_K$): This outcome suggests that the model generates its answer based on its pre-existing parametric knowledge rather than the visual information presented. \item Yield a correct answer that aligns with the visual information ({\bf Vision}, $P_V$): This indicates that the model is capable of adapting to new information, adjusting its output to match the visual input. \item Result in a different answer altogether ({\bf Other}): This demonstrates that the model can modify its output based on visual input, though the result does not perfectly align with the visual information. \end{itemize}
+In this section, we assess how well the MLLMs handle conflicts between visual information and parametric knowledge using our \benchmark benchmark.
+Following \citet{longpre-etal-2021-entity}, we compare model predictions (i.e., answers) with and without the inclusion of the image input and quantify the extent to which the model's predictions are influenced by the presence of the image.
+Specifically, we compare the predictions in the current experiment, where the image is provided, to those obtained without the image using the sanity test prompts, and classify the current predictions as: \begin{itemize}[leftmargin=10pt] \item Aligned with the prediction without the given image ({\bf Knowledge}, $P_K$): This outcome suggests that the model generates its answer mainly based on its parametric knowledge rather than the visual information presented. \item Aligned with the visual information ({\bf Vision}, $P_V$): This indicates that the model is capable of adapting to new information, adjusting its output to match the visual input.
+Such outputs are categorized as the correct answer. \item A different answer altogether ({\bf Other}): This demonstrates that the model can modify its output based on visual input, though the result does not perfectly align with the visual information. \end{itemize}

 Figure~\ref{fig:ans_conflicts} presents the results.
-Ideally, the model should output the Vision answer, supported by visual information, rather than the Knowledge answer derived from textual training, or any Other answers.
-However, both open-source and commercial MLLMs often revert to producing the Knowledge answer, ignoring the visual information, to varying degrees.
-In general, commercial MLLMs perform better than the open-source counterparts, particularly in handling subjective questions.
-Among the open-source MLLMs, \texttt{LLaVA-NeXT-34B}, being the largest model, delivers the best overall performance, achieving an average prediction accuracy of 84.6\%.
-The top commercial model, \texttt{GPT-4o}, reaches an average prediction accuracy of 89.9\%.
+Ideally, the model should {\bf only} output the Vision answer, supported by visual information, rather than the Knowledge answer derived from textual training, or any Other answers.
+However, both open-source and commercial MLLMs revert to producing the Knowledge answer, ignoring the visual information, to varying degrees.
+In general, commercial MLLMs perform better than the open-source counterparts, particularly in handling open-ended questions.
+Among the open-source models, \texttt{LLaVA-NeXT-34B} achieves the highest prediction accuracy at 84.6\%, while the top commercial model, \texttt{GPT-4o}, reaches 89.9\%.
+Moreover, our analysis reveals that MLLMs' uncertainty in answer generation is significantly higher on our \benchmark compared to the classic VQA benchmark, indicating a greater challenge to the model performance (See Appendix~\ref{apx:uncertainty}).